 (ii) The estimated capital cost is less than $25,000,000, a CCN is not required, and the project includes 345 kV circuit reconductor of more than one mile, additional 345/138 kV autotransformer capacity, or a new 345 kV substation, unless the project is considered to be a neutral project pursuant to paragraph (f) below.

-(d) A project with an estimated capital cost greater than or equal to $25,000,000 that is proposed for the purpose of replacing aged infrastructure or storm hardening shall be processed as a Tier 3 project and shall be reclassified as a Tier 4, neutral project upon ERCOT’s determination that any concerns, questions or objections raised during the comment process have been resolved satisfactorily.
+(d) A project shall be initially classified as Tier 3 if it meets any of the following conditions and shall subsequently be reclassified as a Tier 4 neutral project upon ERCOT’s determination that any concerns, questions, or objections raised during the comment process have been resolved satisfactorily:

+(i) The estimated capital cost is greater than or equal to $25,000,000, and it is proposed for the purpose of replacing aged infrastructure or storm hardening; or

+(ii) The estimated capital cost is less than $25,000,000, and it involves mitigating reliability issues due to Subsynchronous Oscillation (SSO) by the permanent bypass of an existing series capacitor or un-bypassing of a series capacitor that was previously designated as permanently bypassed.

 (e) A project shall be classified as Tier 4 if it does not meet the requirements to be classified as Tier 1, 2, or 3 or if it is considered a neutral project pursuant to paragraph (f) below.